SPACE STUDIES INSTITUTE

 Computer-aided design has led to a plan for the mass driver.
 It specifies a total weight of 10 tons for the complete installation, including the solar-cell array.
 The first two thirds of the machine would provide the acceleration for the loaded bucket, to a speed of 1.5 miles per second.
 The last one third would decelerate the empty bucket to a stop.
 The acceleration cycle would be repeated every five seconds, and with operation during the 35 percent of the time that the Sun is high in the lunar sky, the mass driver would transport annually some 800 tons of lunar material – 80 times its own weight – to a point high above the Moon.
 The payloads would climb out of the Moon’s gravity, losing speed each second, until finally after sixty hours they arrived at the collection point.

-Remarkably, every study so far carried out
+Remarkably, every study so far carried out shows

 that it could become profitable within a decade.